Skip to main content

 From Associate App v1.45.0 and later, tax breakdown is enabled for all retailers and does not require tax exemption to be enabled separately for it to work.

-To set up tax exemption class mapping for a tax provider, see:
+To set up tax exemption class mapping for a third party tax provider, see:

 To configure tax exemption information for an order, see Adding tax exemption to an order .